tracer-protocol/perpetual-ome/specification.md

  - If the request payload is malformed in any way, the server must return a HTTP 400 Bad Request
  - In the event of a miscellaneous error (i.e., an error condition not covered explicitly by this specification), the server must return a HTTP 500 Internal Server Error
- - For any error response, the response body is left to be **implementation-defined**

 #### Submission API ####